Church attendance "Lab reports"

 "Churches," Ed Robinson wrote, "are faith communities that are shaped and formed over time.
 They wind up with:

-As you write these "lab reports," think about the congregation you are reporting on in the light of Ed Robinson's list of characteristics.
+As you write these "lab reports," think about the congregation you are reporting on in light of Ed Robinson's list of characteristics.

 "As a follower of Jesus, I can't be all I ought to be without the church, and the church can't be all it ought to be without me." — Travis Collins, pastor in Richmond, Virginia